 Ready to improve your organic operation or transition to organic?
 Learn how to apply for EQIP.

 NRCS accepts applications for EQIP on a continuous basis.
 We announce signup cutoff deadlines as funds become available.
-For Fiscal Year 2023, the first application cutoff date for new EQIP contracts was Oct.
-7, 2022.
-The second application cutoff for FY23 is March 17, 2023.
+For Fiscal Year 2023, the first application cutoff date for new EQIP contracts is Nov.
+3, 2023.

 Ready to get started?